$125 off any CGM Plan. Use code WINTER125

 a woman laying in bed in the morning

-Beyond factors such as hormonal changes, pregnancy, and menopause, women tend to self-report more general sleep disorders than men in general.
+Beyond factors such as hormonal changes, pregnancy, and menopause, there are quite many differences in sleep disorders between women and men.
 In fact, according to one study, women are:

 These disorders have a bidirectional relationship with insomnia, meaning that anxiety and depression may be linked to this condition.
 However, studies have shown that differences in sleep problems for women and men remain even after controlling for psychological issues.